Biometric Face Comparison

-Face matching is the process of determining whether the images of two faces belong to the same person.
-This is particularly useful in onboarding scenarios when we want to check if the holder of the document is present during onboarding.
+Face comparison (formerly Face matching) is the process of determining whether two images of faces belong to the same person.
+This is used in identity verification scenarios to compare the face of ID document holder and the portrait on the document.

-Another typical use case is login, when the user is verified with a previously stored face.
+Another use case is second factor authentication for login, when the user presents his face to be verified with a previously stored face image of him.

-Face matching is provided by mobile app libraries:
+Face comparison is provided by mobile app libraries:

-Note: On-device face matching should be used only in special cases in offline mode when connectivity to DIS is not possible.
-Face matching in DIS provides higher accuracy, leading to better UX and higher security.
+Note: On-device face comparison should be used only in special cases in offline mode when connectivity to DIS is not possible.
+Face comparison in DIS provides higher accuracy, leading to better UX and higher security.

-The Digital Identity Service (DIS) provides the face matching functions in two ways.
+The Digital Identity Service (DIS) provides the face comparison functions in two ways.
 Either as dedicated face API functions, or as part of the onboarding API.

 Onboarding APIFace API

-Face matching is performed when both the customer’s selfie and document image is uploaded, and the inspect function is called.
-This matches the document portrait with the selfie.Face matchinng is performed when the face photo is provided and a reference photo is in the similarity function.
+Face comparison is performed when both the customer’s selfie and document image is uploaded, and the inspect function is called.
+This matches the document portrait with the selfie.Face comparison is performed when the face photo is provided and a reference photo is in the similarity function.

 DOT Digital Identity Service - Customer OnboardingDOT Digital Identity Service - Face Biometrics